Effects of Bullying

 Bullies tend to:

-Start alcohol and drugs abuse in adolescence and as adults.
+- Start alcohol and drug abuse in adolescence and as adults.

 Don’t try to fight bullies or bully them back.
 It can easily escalate into violence and someone might get badly hurt.
 The way is to keep cool and tell an adult.